Towards Backwards-Compatible Data with Confounded Domain Adaptation: Confounded Domain Adaptation

 \paragraph{Relation to Generalized Label Shift}

-Suppose GLS intermediate representation $g(X)$ were extended to be a function of both $X$ and an indicator variable $D$ specifying whether a sample is taken from the target or the source domain.
+Suppose GLS intermediate representation $g(X)$ were extended to be a function of both $X$ and the source-vs-target indicator variable $D$.
 Then, given this extended representation $\{X, D\}$, we restrict $\tilde{g}(\{X, D\})$ as follows,

-so that samples from the source distribution are adapted by $g(\cdot)$, while those from the target distribution pass through unchanged.
+so that samples from the target distribution are adapted by $g(\cdot)$, while those from the source distribution pass through unchanged.
+For comparability, we let $Y = Z$, i.e. we consider the scenario where our downstream prediction task is to predict the confounding variable which is unavailable at test time.
 With this extended representation, as well as the restriction on $\tilde{g}$, confounded shift and GLS coincide.
+The previous assumptions as well as our confounded shift assumption are summarized in Table \ref{table:shift-types}.
 Note that while confounded shift is stronger than GLS, both allow $\mcD^X_S \ne \mcD^X_T$; and just as GLS allows $\mcD^{g(X)}_S \ne \mcD^{g(X)}_T$, we analogously allow $\mcD^{g(X)}_S \ne \mcD^X_T$.